Han (cultural): Criticism

 Yanagi Sōetsu viewed the "whiteness" of Joseon white porcelain, among other aspects of Korean culture, as the color of sadness.
 Yanagi later revised his view: Joseon white porcelain emanates from an "instinctive faith in nature", not sadness.
 Citing historical examples, Kim Talsu argues that, from a Korean perspective, white is the color of humor and dynamism.

 Yanagi Sōetsu's theory of the "beauty of sorrow" has received criticism in both Korea and, more recently, Japan.
 It has been described as prejudiced, imperialistic, orientalist, sentimentalist, colonialist, and under-theorized.
 Yanagi's interpretation of Korean history and art has been disputed.
 The "beauty of sorrow" was criticized by Koreans as early as 1922.
 In 1974, the poet Choe Harim published an influential article that established the "aesthetics of colonialism" and accused Yanagi's theory of imperialism, colonialism, sentimentalism, and a "superficial interpretation of Korean history".
-Choe criticized Yanagi's view, that Korean art has a "beauty of sorrow" because Korea has long suffered at the hands of foreign countries, as being in accordance with Japanese colonial policies, which, he said, were intended to instill a sense of defeat and shame in Koreans about Korean history.
+Choe objected to Yanagi's claim that Korean art possesses a "beauty of sorrow" arising from Korea's prolonged suffering under foreign powers, saying this view matched Japanese colonial policies intended to make Koreans feel defeat and shame about their history.

 Mark Peterson disagrees with the view that Korea experienced many invasions, a view that he says is a 20th-century phenomenon that was advocated during the Japanese colonial period, and argues that Korea experienced very few invasions and had long periods of peace and stability.
 Peterson also disagrees with the Japanese colonial view of Korea as stagnant, inefficient, and corrupt.
 John Duncan calls the idea that Korea experienced constant invasions or that Korea has a "history of suffering" a myth, and argues that premodern Korean history is characterized by very long periods of peace.
 According to David C. Kang, the dominant narrative depicting Korean history as "one of almost incessant foreign incursions" is a meme that emerged in the 20th century.
 Minsoo Kang calls the idea of a Korean character shaped by foreign invasions a modern myth that is still circulating today.

 The history of han is as problematic as that of 'hysteria', which begs the question of why anyone aware of its past would want to persist in its use, even through a redefinition that rejects its imperialist, racist, ethnonationalist and sexist legacy.
 Ever since Japanese propagandists invented the notion of Koreans as a people defined by their essential sorrow, so many people have attached so many disparate meanings to it that it has become a confused mishmash of ideas, in the same way that 'hysteria' became a meaningless term signifying any person, usually a woman, who displays extreme emotional behaviour.